Not Tonight (video game): Synopsis

 On 31 December 2018, #112 is working as a bouncer taking tickets at a New Year's Eve ball at the British Museum when a terror bombing suddenly occurs.

 The game then returns to 1 January 2018.
-Using their government-issued phone, #112 must take bouncer jobs in order to please their immigration officer Jupp and delay their seemingly-imminent deportation.
+Using their government-issued phone, #112 must take bouncer jobs in order to please his immigration officer Jupp and delay his seemingly-imminent deportation.
 As time progresses, #112 can make various decisions to either support the government or the resistance building up against Albion First.
 Jupp also conscripts the player into supporting his side hustle Jupp Security, potentially exposing dirty secrets of his own.

-If #112 survives and avoids deportation and glitches by the end of the year, they are arrested following the bombing and sent to a televised court hearing. #112's - and by extension, Britain's - fate will be decided based on the actions they took over the course of the game.
+If #112 survives and avoids deportation and glitches by the end of the year, he is arrested following the bombing and sent to a televised court hearing. #112's - and by extension, Britain's - fate will be decided based on the actions they took over the course of the game.